LeTarrask/LeTarrask/README.md

 ### Log: - Here's the stuff I'm working right nowadays

-* [**Placeholder Project**](https://github.com/LeTarrask/CameraTest) - I've spent a couple of months working on an MVP that uses the iOS Camera API as a proof of concept for a project.
+* **Placeholder Project** - After working on an MVP that uses the iOS Camera API as a proof of concept, I'm rewriting the application from the ground up, leading to the release of version 1.0.
+Part of it includes the open sourced fork of [Aespa](https://github.com/LeTarrask/Aespa), and an iOS client that uses Core Data and a Firebase server.

-* [**TimeZoner**](https://github.com/LeTarrask/TimeZoner) - a personal project to display different working timezones to help me visualize and collaborate with teammates around the world.

 ***